kiherse/M87GCs/README.md

 (showing a more extended surface density profile and beeing metal-poor).
 The lack of expected GCS within a few kpcs of the galactic centre would then have been accreted by the central black hole.

-### This project about the origin of M87 globular clusters was performed under a Fellowship on Astronomical Research at the IAC (Instituto de Astrofísica de Canarias).
+#### This project about the origin of M87 globular clusters was performed under a Fellowship on Astronomical Research at the IAC (Instituto de Astrofísica de Canarias).
+The IP of the project was Almudena Prieto.